Yandex Cloud

 1. Get an SSL certificate to connect to the Managed Service for ClickHouse® cluster.

-2. Connect to the database in the Managed Service for ClickHouse® cluster using clickhouse-client.
+2. Connect to the database in the Managed Service for ClickHouse® cluster via clickhouse-client.

-3. Make sure the DB contains the tables from the source cluster:
+3. Check that the database contains all tables from the source cluster:

 SHOW TABLES FROM <DB_name>;

-4. Make sure the tables contain data from the source cluster tables:
+4. Check that the tables contain the same data as the source cluster tables:

 SELECT * FROM <DB_name>.<table_name>;